lerna-stack/akka-entity-replication/docs/rollback_guide.md

 clusterReplication.init(entity)
 ```

+It is possible to avoid sending a request to an entity on the disabled shards, which reduces unnecessary request
+timeout waits.
+For more details, see [Avoid sending requests to disabled entities](typed/implementation_guide.md#avoid-sending-requests-to-disabled-entities).

 ### 2. Execute rollback for the target shard

 `CassandraRaftShardRollback` can roll back the specific Raft shard to the specific UNIX timestamp as below: